SentinelWarren/sentinelwarren.github.io/README.md

 # sentinelwarren.tech

-Welcome, Everyone!👋 This is the codebase for my, SentinelWarren's, portfolio website.
+Welcome, Everyone!👋 This is the codebase for SentinelWarren's, portfolio website.

 ## Who am I? 👨‍💻